dejwk/roo_display/doc/programming_guide.md

 #### Built-in image format

-Your application may need to draw icons and simple static images.
-Storing them in PNG files has a number of disadvantages:
+Using PNG files for icons and simple static images has a number of disadvantages:

 * The PNG decoder requires non-trivial amount of RAM (~40 KB), which you may not have to spare.
 It is also somewhat CPU-internsive.
 * Using a filesystem is not cheap.
 Serving images from SD or even SPIFFS is slow compared to serving directly from PROGMEM.
 * The PNG format may not be best for really tiny images due to various overheads.
-PNGs have plenty of optional metadata that you may need to strip to improve performance.
+PNGs have plenty of optional metadata that you may need to strip to bring the size down.

 The `roo_display` library is able to serve raw, uncompressed raster formats, using a wide variety of color encodings, from 32 bit-per-pixel ARGB down to 1 bit-per-pixel bitmask.
-Attitionally, it supports a custom, lightweight run-length compression, which can further reduce the image footprint, often significantly.
-Most of the time, the data will be small enough to be stored directly in PROGMEM.
+Attitionally, the library supports a custom, lightweight run-length compression, which can further significantly reduce the image footprint.
+For typical artwork, the data will likely be small enough to be stored directly in PROGMEM.

 The following example draws a 16-point grayscale gradient: